Where are we in Guatemala?

-Clothing / Dress Code
+Clothing / Tips

-Semuc Champey is located 11km to the south of Lanquín, in a steep valley surrounded by tropical humid forest.
-There is a 300m long limestone bridge, above which there are several natural pools of different sizes, filled with crystalline mountain spring water.
-The pools are 3-14 ft deep.
+Semuc Champey is located 11 km to the south of Lanquín, in a steep valley surrounded by tropical, humid forest.
+There is a 300 m long limestone bridge, above which there are several natural pools of different sizes, filled with crystalline mountain spring water.
+The pools are 3-14 ft. deep.
 Underneath the bridge is the Cahabón River.
-At the end of the bridge, the water from the pools falls and rejoins the river, forming a 40ft waterfall.
-The color of the water changes during the year depending on the season, sun and other natural factors, making for unique photo opportunities.
+At the end of the bridge, the water from the pools falls and rejoins the river, forming a 40 ft. waterfall.
+The color of the water changes during the year depending on the season, sun, and other natural factors, making for unique photo opportunities.
 It is a beautiful and idyllic place.
-Activities include: swimming, hiking, birdwatching, spending quality time with family and friends, meditating, admiring the surroundings from two viewpoints and getting close to nature.
+Activities include: swimming, hiking, birdwatching, spending quality time with family and friends, meditating, admiring the surroundings (there are 2 viewpoints) and getting connected to nature.
 Semuc Champey has a diversity of flora and fauna, including 90 species of birds, 34 mammals, 25 reptiles and amphibians, and 10 species of fish.
 There are more than 120 species of trees and shrubs.